 Q: What if my loan servicer does not send my requested funds in a timely manner?

 A: Your loan servicer is to send your requested Line of Credit funds within five (5) business days of receiving your request for funds.
 If you have scheduled monthly payments, then these funds are to be disbursed by the first business day of each month.
-If your servicer does not disburse your funds within these timeframes, then your loan servicer is to pay you a fine equal to 10% of the payment that is due to you, plus interest on that sum for each additional day the disbursement is delayed.
+If your servicer does not disburse your funds within these timeframes, FHA can fine your loan servicer and make them pay you an extra 10% of the payment that is due to you, plus interest on that sum for each additional day the disbursement is delayed.
 This fine shall not exceed $500 for each instance of late disbursement.
 This fine may not be added to your loan balance.

 Q: Can I make a partial prepayment to my reverse mortgage account?

 A: Most reverse mortgages will permit a partial prepayment to your reverse mortgage account without penalty.
 NRMLA strongly advises that you discuss the partial prepayment options which may be available to you under the terms of your loan agreement with your reverse mortgage servicer.

 Q: How are my partial prepayments applied to my loan balance?

 A: Each reverse mortgage product has specific sequences for applying partial prepayments.
 For example, if you currently have a HECM reverse mortgage, then your payments are applied in the following order: first to that part of your loan balance representing mortgage insurance premiums, secondly to that part of your loan balance representing servicing fees, thirdly to that part of your loan balance representing interest charges, and finally to that part of your loan balance representing principal advances.
 NRMLA strongly advises that you confirm with your loan servicer the manner in which your partial prepayments will be applied to your specific account.

 Q: Can I deduct the interest charges for income tax purposes?